IAmJuniorB/PyMaths/README.md

     Union[int, float]: The result of dividing the dividend by the divisor, rounded down to the nearest integer

-    Returns an integer of dividend divided by divisor.
 ---
 ### `division_remainder(dividend: Union[int, float], divisor: Union[int, float]) -> Union[int, float]`
 Returns the remainder of dividend divided by divisor.